 At first it might seem somewhat surprising that it is enough to prevent the commits of orphaned accesses to ensure serial correctness for all orphans.
-The reason it is not necessary to filter operations of other transactions is because of the restricted communication patterns among the primitives in a system.
+It is not necessary to filter operations of other transactions because of the restricted communication patterns among the primitives in a system.
 The execution of a transaction primitive T can be affected by an ancestor only through the CREATE(T)

 operation, or through communication via shared objects.
-As long as T does not receive replies (commits) from any objects that "know" that its ancestor has aborted, T cannot observe a state that depends on the abort.
+As long as T does not access any objects that "know" that its ancestor has aborted, T cannot observe a state that depends on the abort.
 In effect, by preventing the commits of orphaned accesses, we isolate orphaned transactions from the objects, ensuring that an orphaned transaction never sees that it is an orphan.